cloudlinux/cloudlinux-doc/docs/cloudlinux-os-plus/README.md

 * count of faults

 Limit and current load are drawing regarding the left vertical axis, the count of faults is drawing regarding the right vertical axis.
 You can focus on a particular line by clicking a required legend.

+#### Do I need to submit a request to be a Centralized Monitoring beta tester if I'm already an X-Ray beta tester?

+No, you don't need, just [follow the <span class="notranslate">Centralized Monitoring</span> instruction](/cloudlinux-os-plus/#installation-2) starting from the third step.

 ### Troubleshooting